Internships

 Session dates are flexible within the range of dates listed.
 Interns cannot start before the first date of a session.
 The option to extend an internship beyond the end date of a session may be available to select interns.

-Part-time and full-time internships are available.
+Our DC office offers full time internships.
+State offices offer both full time and part time internships.
 Part-time interns must be available to work a minimum of 16 hours per week.
 All work is conducted between 9 a.m. and 6 p.m. local time Monday through Friday.
 To be considered full -time, interns must work between 32 and 40 hours per week.
 Interns will establish specific schedules with their intern coordinators.

 Remote and hybrid internships are not available.
 All interns are required to work in the office except under special circumstances.